Hims & Hers Health Inc. (HIMS) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price point forecasted by analysts for Hims & Hers Health Inc. (HIMS) is $11.94, which is $2.06 above the current market price.
-The public float for HIMS is 155.83M, and currently, short sellers hold a 13.43% ratio of that floaft.
-The average trading volume of HIMS on March 28, 2023 was 2.75M shares.
+The average price predicted for Hims & Hers Health Inc. (HIMS) by analysts is $11.94, which is $1.77 above the current market price.
+The public float for HIMS is 155.83M, and at present, short sellers hold a 13.43% of that float.
+On March 31, 2023, the average trading volume of HIMS was 2.78M shares.

 HIMS’s Market Performance

-HIMS’s stock has seen a -1.45% decrease for the week, with a 2.44% rise in the past month and a 53.73% gain in the past quarter.
-The volatility ratio for the week is 3.46%, and the volatility levels for the past 30 days are at 6.12% for Hims & Hers Health Inc. The simple moving average for the last 20 days is 0.93% for HIMS stock, with a simple moving average of 50.68% for the last 200 days.
+HIMS’s stock has seen a 6.82% increase for the week, with a -1.64% drop in the past month and a 59.56% gain in the past quarter.
+The volatility ratio for the week is 4.39%, and the volatility levels for the past 30 days are at 5.79% for Hims & Hers Health Inc. The simple moving average for the last 20 days is 5.73% for HIMS stock, with a simple moving average of 53.04% for the last 200 days.

 Analysts’ Opinion of HIMS